 So I get it, it’s not always the easiest thing to do.

-But if a guest ever complains to Airbnb about you, it’s incredibly important that they be able to look back at your message history and see what transpired between you and your guest.
+If a guest ever complains to Airbnb about you, it’s incredibly important that they be able to look back at your message history and see what transpired between you and your guest.

 That will be the first thing the resolution center agent will look for.
 Did your guest complain about this issue to you?
 How did you respond?
 Things like that.